ac812/mcb-python/_sources/numpy.md

 `````

 ## Importing NumPy
+If you are using Jupyter Lab to run your Python code, since we have set up a Conda environment for these practicals with
+all the packages required to run the practicals, NumPy should already be installed on your machine.

-You can check whether NumPy is installed from the *Python Packages* tab in PyCharm.
+If you are using PyCharm to code, you can check whether NumPy is installed on your Python environment from the *Python Packages* tab in PyCharm.
 If it is not, you would see an **install**
 button whe you search for it in the Python Packages tab.
 ![python-packages](images/python-packages.png)